 Anyone keeping an eye on the cryptocurrency market will know that it is currently continuing its bearish trend.
-Moreover, this comes as some industry actors warn that things might get worse before they get better.
+Moreover, this comes as some industry actors warn that the crypto winter might go “nuclear” before it gets better.

 Cryptocurrency market has seen significant losses the past month

 At the time of writing, the total cryptocurrency market capitalization is currently pegged at below $113 billion.
 Although this is still north of the psychologically important $100 billion line, this represents a one-month loss of 13.24%.

 Bitcoin is currently trading at $3,422.50 which is down from yesterday’s price level.
 Moreover, this means that Bitcoin is inching closer to $3,300 – which has been dubbed a crucial level for the premier cryptocurrency.

 One prominent cryptocurrency trader from Texas recently tweeted that a

 Bitcoin price of $3,300 would test the weekly 200 moving average. ”[This] is what we bottomed on in January, and what forced to last bear market to bottom.
 If we close below that, things will get nasty,” he wrote.

 Moreover, this is a sentiment which was then echoed by Vinny Lingham – a notable ”shark” on South Africa’s Shark Tank, and the CEO of blockchain identity startup Civic.
 Specifically, Lingham took to CoinTelegraph’s YouTube channel to state that things will likely ”get worse before they get better.”